marciadev/marciadev/README.md

 Love interacting with the community, share knowledge and learn new things.

 ## Some info about me:
-:information_desk_person:   I’m Marcia Leite (marciadev).
+:woman: I’m Marcia Leite (marciadev).
-🏢 I currently study at Henry's bootcamp.
+📝 I currently work on a project for Henry's bootcamp.
 💬 Ask me about anything, I am happy to help.
-📝 I regulary write articles.
-🎞️ I make fun coding videos.
+🎞️ I like movies.
-🧑‍🤝‍🧑 I help with the organization of some technical communities.
+:pizza: I love pizza.

 ## Languages, Technologies and Tools